ArturoDent/command-alias/README.md

 -----------

 * When you make a change to this extension's settings, you will need to (and will be prompted to) reload vscode.
-This is the only way to have the new aliases appear in the Command Palette.
+This is the only way to have the new aliases appear in the Command Palette or Keyboard Shortcuts.
 If you are going to make more changes you can safely ignore the prompt.

 Or, of course, any changes will take affect the next time vscode is started.